 AI models are also vulnerable to a range of attacks tailored to the underlying mathematics of AI.
 These attacks fall into three main categories: evasion, poisoning and stealing.

-This means fool the model by changing input, typically in a production environment (i.e. when the model is applied to real-time data as an inference engine).
-One recent example in the cyber security realm was the bypass attack against Cylance Protect, where the AV program could be made to misclassify malware simply by appending a few strings from a popular computer game to the malicious executable.
+This means fooling the model by changing input, typically in a production environment (i.e. when the model is applied to real-time data as an inference engine).
+An example in the cyber security realm was the bypass attack against Cylance Protect, where the AV program could be made to misclassify malware simply by appending a few strings from a popular computer game to the malicious executable.

 There are also numerous examples of changing model output with small changes in the physical world.
 One particularly disturbing example is causing the Tesla autopilot AI to misread a stop sign by applying a few sticky notes.